saranobrega/Document-Processing-Project-/README.md

 # Object detection - Document Understanding Project
 Implementing Faster-RCNN model in Pytorch Lightning for an object detection project.
 The goal is to detect main features in document images, namely headers, tables, footers and order line items.

-Note: for privacy reasons I cannot provide the full code implementation.
-For more information reach me out!

 ## ****Pre-requisites****